A novel about the destructive power of silence

 What's in a Name

 What’s in a Name is about a woman who has been renamed by her dying mother.
 She accepts that name, but then she goes silent about its significance.
-Now an adult, a married woman, she finds herself in a battle to unsilence herself.
+As an adult, a married woman, she finds herself in a battle to no longer remain silent.

 In this moving fictional tale that deals head-on, and in stunning language, with the devastation and the pain of a young woman who is becoming herself again, the novel also deals with a subplot about a seventy-five-year-old woman who has already become the woman she seemed fated to be.
 What’s in a Name promises an unforgettable read that echoes throughout its pages that every woman knows her own sorrows.